 Anduze pottery

 Anduze pottery is a true family story, with know-how handed down from generation to generation.
-The activity began in the early 1600s with the manufacture of utilitarian pottery such as jars and jugs, crockery and even tiles.
-Two centuries later, the Anduze vase began to be produced by Boisset pottery, which has continued to perpetuate the tradition over the years.
+The business began in the early 1600s with the manufacture of utilitarian pottery such as jars and jugs, crockery and even tiles.
+Two centuries later, the Anduze vase began to be manufactured by the Boisset pottery, which has continued to perpetuate the tradition over the years.
 Today, Boisset pottery offers a wide range of traditional, classic, contemporary and more original pottery in the form of vats, bottles and more.

 Located 2 kilometers from the Castel Rose campsite, or 4 minutes by car or 6 minutes by bike, the Anduze pottery is one of the places not to be missed during a stay in the Gard region.